-A root canal is a treatment option that is designed to repair and “save” a damaged or infected tooth, as an alternative to removing it.
+A Chicago root canal is a treatment option that is designed to repair and “save” a damaged or infected tooth, as an alternative to removing it.
 Advancements in techniques and equipment for root canals have made it a quicker, easier, and often nearly pain-free procedure.

 What is a Root Canal?

-Root canal treatment is a treatment option available to “save” a tooth that has sustained damage, inflammation, or infection in the pulp, deep inside the tooth.
+A root canal is a treatment option available to “save” a tooth that has sustained damage, inflammation, or infection in the pulp, deep inside the tooth.
 Put simply, the damaged internal sections are removed from your tooth and replaced with material to seal the tooth.
 In most cases a crown is placed over the tooth to protect it from further decay and damage.
 Learn more about the general anatomy of a tooth.